krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 ![succulent-8.png](/images/succulent-8.png)

 <span class="caption">Two of my favourite curiosities.
-Aloe pillansii (left) shows that aloes we know as potted plants is a wide and various family.
+Aloe pillansii (left) shows that the aloes we know as pot plants is a wide and various family.
 Those can
 grow up to 15 meters high.
 On the right an east-african-native _Euphorbia candelabrum_ with a self-explanatory name.</span>

 At the other end of the spectrum is _Blossfeldia liliputana_ - a tiny succulent that grows to just 2 centimeters.